rachelgu1/darwin-dcsa.github.io/content/punts.md

 </p>

 <p align="justify">
 Chauffeured punt tour services with experienced student Punt Captains are available.
-The usual cost is £20 per punt per hour, and is bookable by current College members and Alumni.
+The usual cost is £20 per punt per hour (minimum 2 hours), and is bookable by current College members and Alumni.
 Please contact the Admiral of the punts at least one to two weeks in advance of your desired tour date.
 </p><br>

 <h4 id="joining-the-punt-club">Joining the Punt Club/Renewing membership</h4>

 <p align="justify">
 Current members of the college, including Staff and Alumni, can join the Punt Club for a non-refundable £30 fee.
-Membership is valid for the current season (March-November), or if purchased after Sept.
-1st, until the end of next year's season.
+Punt club membership is valid for the current season which generally corresponds to the calendar year, or if purchased after Sept.
+1st, until the end of the next calendar year.
 No discounts or refunds can be given for members arriving mid-season, or leaving before the season ends.
 The membership entitles you to unlimited, free Standard Outings with the punts, kayaks, canoe, and paddle boards.
+The punts and paddleboard are not bookable during the winter period (Nov - Feb) without special permission from the Admiral but the kayaks and canoe are available all-year round.
 There is no available subscription programme, so members need to sign up here again every year to renew their membership.
 </p>

 <p align="justify">